 Miranda is hurt, frustrated, and offended.
 It wasn’t her fault that this divorce happened.
 She loves her dad, too.
 She’s trying to find middle ground between the two of them.
 Doesn’t her mom get it that it’s hard on her, too?

-Adult children of long-term marriages have unique challenges when parents divorce.
+Adult children coping with divorce face unique challenges.
 The old divorce adage that “we waited until they were out of the house” suggests that children can cope better with their parents’ split if they’re older.
 They’re stronger, wiser, and less vulnerable.

 Miranda can’t change her mother’s behavior.
 However, she can change the way she reacts to it.

-Here are three strategies for adult children coping with their parents’ divorce:
+Here are three strategies for adult children coping with divorce.

 1. Change your perspective